 | Early Summer | Rich, uniform color |

 One of the biggest headaches for any homeowner is weeds.
-But here’s the thing: a healthy, thick lawn naturally pushes out weeds.
-By removing debris and giving your grass the best possible start, you’re making it harder for weed seeds to find a place to sprout and grow.
-It’s a much easier way to keep weeds in check than constantly battling them later on.
+But a healthy, thick lawn naturally pushes out weeds.
+By removing debris and giving your grass the best possible start, you’re making it harder for weed seeds to find a place to sprout and grow — a much easier way to keep weeds in check than constantly battling them later on.

 Considering Professional Lawn Debris Removal